aqaPayam/NakhBot/README.md

 - The system must not allow users to create unlimited stored images by repeatedly uploading and deleting photos.
 - If a deleted photo is linked to an active report, moderation case, safety case, legal/audit case, or immutable report snapshot, the user-facing photo is removed immediately, but the evidence copy may be retained in restricted moderation/audit storage until retention rules allow deletion.
 - User uploads the primary photo first.
+- The primary photo is accepted only after successful photo upload validation and required variant generation.
 - User can upload additional photos after the primary photo.
 - Extra saved photos are rejected.
 - One visible photo must always be primary.